salteo/salteo.github.io/ContactError.md

 ---
-title: Contact
+title: Contact Error
 layout: default
 ---

-## Contact
+## Contact (Error)

 I'd love to hear from you!
-Fill in the form below and click Send.
+But something went wrong with your last form submission.

+Please try submiting the form again below.

 <html>